SSA Print LogoSeismological Society of America

 ARTICLE X Amendment of Bylaws

 10.01 Amendment of Bylaws.
-These Bylaws may be amended by the Board, provided that certain amendments to the Bylaws specified in the California Nonprofit Corporation Law, including those that materially and adversely affect the rights of members or change the authorized number of Directors, must be approved by the members.
+These Bylaws may be amended by the Board, provided that certain amendments to the Bylaws specified in the California Nonprofit Public Benefit Corporation Law, including those that materially and adversely affect the rights of members or change the authorized number of Directors, must be approved by the members.

 ARTICLE XI Interpretation